OpenBusinessAPI/doc/v1/auth.md

 ### auth with api key

-Now you have your api key, so please use it for all other requests with classic Beacon: requests
+Now you have your api key, so please use it for all other requests with classic `Bearer: requests`

 Authenticate requests to this API's endpoints by sending an Authorization header with the value "Bearer {YOUR_AUTH_KEY}".